Train staff to be effective fraud analysts and investigators

-- Analyse human resources data on training /qualifications for fraud investigators (this information is also reported to the Australian Institute of Criminology (AIC) for their annual ‘Fraud against the Commonwealth’ census).
-Benchmark results against:
+- analyse human resources data on training /qualifications for fraud investigators (this information is also reported to the Australian Institute of Criminology (AIC) for their annual ‘Fraud against the Commonwealth’ census)

-- Review the APSC Census Results for teams involved in analysing and investigation fraud and check if staff feel they receive adequate training and support.
+- review the Australian Public Service Commission Census results for teams involved in analysing and investigation fraud and check if staff feel they receive adequate training and support.

 This type of countermeasure is supported by:

 Establish governance, accountability and oversight of processes by using delegations and requiring committees and project boards to oversee critical decisions and risk.
 Good governance, accountability and oversight increases transparency and reduces the opportunity for fraud.

 Collaborate with strategic partners such as other government entities, committees, working groups and taskforces.
 This allows you to share capability, information and intelligence and to prevent and disrupt fraud.

 Develop clear instructions and guidance for activities and processes, such as instructions for collecting the right information to verify eligibility or entitlements, procedures to help staff apply consistent and correct processes and guidance to help staff make correct and ethical decisions.

 Conduct quality assurance activities to confirm that processes are being followed correctly and to a high standard.

 Coordinate disruption activities across multiple programs or entities to strengthen processes and identify serious and organised criminals targeting multiple programs.
 It can also include referrals to law enforcement agencies for those groups that reach the threshold for complex criminal investigations.